Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Conclusion

 \section{Conclusion}

-In this paper, we propose Freqformer, a novel demoiréing framework that leverages frequency separation to address the complex moiré patterns.
-By introducing a tailored frequency decomposition strategy and a learnable FCT module, we effectively disentangle moiré artifacts into high-frequency textures and low-frequency color distortions, and design a dual-branch architecture and specialized learning strategies—crop-based training for high-frequency textures and resize-based training for low-frequency distortions.
+In this paper, we propose Freqformer, a novel demoiréing framework leveraging frequency separation to address complex moiré patterns.
+By introducing a tailored frequency decomposition strategy and a learnable FCT module, we effectively disentangle moiré artifacts into high-frequency textures and low-frequency color distortions.
+Furthermore, we design a dual-branch architecture with asymmetric learning strategies: crop-based training for high frequencies and resize-based training for low frequencies.
 Additionally, we introduce a lightweight yet effective SA-CA module to boost moiré-sensitive feature learning while maintaining efficiency, making our model suitable for deployment on high-resolution images and edge devices.
-This study highlights how the integration of frequency decomposition, learnable fusion, and spatial-channel attention design contributes to the progress of image demoiréing, which remains an ongoing direction for future exploration.
+This study highlights how integrating frequency decomposition, learnable fusion, and spatial-channel attention advances image demoiréing, offering promising directions for future exploration.